Hi! I am a

 Author @ Penguin Random House (coming '21)

 I like to call myself an accidental generalist.
-I went to engineering school (DCE) to become a specialist, but as I was exposed to more of the world and was able to have a macro view, I started studying more broadly, going from coding to design, which ended up in me dropping out and starting a few businesses.
+I went to an engineering school (DCE) to become a specialist (at programming).
+As I was exposed to more of the world and attained a macro view, I started studying more broadly.
+This ended up in me dropping out and starting a few businesses.
 Now all I am good at is just starting startups.
-That’s a side effect of doing startups.
+I guess that's a specialisation.

 I spent the last year running a real-estate startup and writing a book.
 Akshat Tyagi and I designed the book to cover what schools won't — a generalist education for the future. (“Now That We Are Here: The Future of Everything” - Penguin Random House, 2021).
 Edhack (hack your education) is a portfolio company working on enabling people to learning at a macro level.

 Before this I ran two clothing businesses.
 One was a street wear brand (F-GRAPE) that I started in 2010 before hip hop was mainstream in India.
 It sprung out of my love for skateboarding (I can do exactly 0 tricks but ride okay) and b-boying culture.
 The other one was a women’s custom fit clothing line (Foxloom - "Behind every woman's success is a well stitched dress").
 And a few other companies in between.
 It all started with a tech blog in college where I explained (read opined on) science, tech and tech-culture.
 And now we’re here.

 Now That We're Here.

 How do you prepare for a future if you don’t know what it is?
 How do you specialize in anything if the horizon is constantly shifting?
 What’s the goalpost and how do we get there?
 Is there even a goalpost?